Get a free, no obligation personal loan quote with rates as low as 9.90%

 The statute of limitations does not apply to secured debt such as mortgage debt.
 With secured debt, there are other strategies lenders can use to try and reclaim their money.
 For instance, mortgage lenders can foreclose your home to try and get back what you owe.

-Statute Of Limitations In Canada By Province
+Statute Of Limitations By Province

 The following table shows the statute of limitations for each province and territory.